Saloni1999-star/mean-variance-calculator/README.md

 # Run unit tests automatically (if test_module.py exists)
 # main(module='test_module', exit=False)
-To run the main.py script, navigate to your project directory in the terminal and execute:python main.py You will see the calculated statistics printed to the console.TestingThe project includes a test_module.py file for unit testing the calculate function.test_module.py (Example)import unittest
+To run the main.py script, navigate to your project directory in the terminal and execute:python main.py You will see the calculated statistics printed to the console.

+#Testing

+The project includes a test_module.py file for unit testing the calculate function.

+test_module.py (Example)

+import unittest

+import mean_var_std

-import mean_var_std # Import your module
+# Import your module

 class UnitTests(unittest.TestCase):